 There's no question.

-I mean, it was like I said, I've only seen it once.
+I mean, it was, like I said, I've only seen it once.

 I know what happened.

-I was there the night that Alex Smith had his leg broken in in a very similar fashion.
+I was there the night that Alex Smith had his leg broken in a very similar fashion.

 And I actually saw his long before I ever saw mine.

-But I wasn't gonna leave the game.
+But I wasn't going to leave the game.

 I mean, seven broken noses, multiple concussions, broken ribs, broken collarbones, broken hand, broken leg twice.

-Uh, I mean, my choice was to continue to play.
+I mean, my choice was to continue to play.

-That like oh that's painful to watch too.
+Oh, that's painful to watch, too.

-I have a lot of respect for Andrew because you know, one other thing about it, and Joe was just talking about it.
+I have a lot of respect for Andrew because, you know, one other thing about it, and Joe was just talking about it, he was almost forced to quit.

 He was forced to quit, and he still wanted to play.

-But what's interesting is Andrew Luck has made a great decision for his for his family, and people could boo him is almost absurd.
+But what's interesting is Andrew Luck has made a great decision for his family.

 He's a man that has a family.